WhitmanCSCapstone/ge-scheduling/development.md

 - `git clone` this repository.
 - Install [Node.js].
 To check if you already have Node.js, run `npm --version`.
-- Install [clasp] and enable the Google Apps Script API as explained in the installation instructions.
+- Install [clasp][1] and enable the Google Apps Script API as explained in the installation instructions.
-- Make a copy of the [test registration form results][1] for testing and development.
-This will also make a hidden copy of the Google Apps Script project.
+- Make a copy of the [test registration form results][2] for testing and development.
+This will also make a hidden copy of the Google Apps Script project, which we'll access next.
-- View [your projects][2] and pick the new Master Workshop Matcher.
+- View [your projects][3] and pick the new Master Workshop Matcher.
+This should show you a dashboard with statistics on your Google Apps Script project.
 - Copy the project ID from the URL.
 It should look like this:
   `https://script.google.com/home/projects/27f2D1ErmlvpFxNnfyGP4E2E9MMcdEsPtYv4Ws1xFr934jl_o22eR35jl`
   Where `27f2D1ErmlvpFxNnfyGP4E2E9MMcdEsPtYv4Ws1xFr934jl_o22eR35jl` is the